-Wind turbines are the essential element of wind energy.
-It is a renewable and environmentally friendly source of energy.
+Wind turbines are the essential element of wind power and constitute a clean and renewable energy source.

 A wind turbine must be well anchored to the ground on which it is located.
 Sometimes a shallow foundation is used for cost reasons.
 The base is made of concrete and is equipped with penetrations through which electrical wiring can pass.

 The mast of a windmill must be able to withstand many loads.
-In addition to supporting the weight of the gondola and the electric generator, it has to be resistant to the load of the wind.
+So, in addition to supporting the weight of the gondola and the electric generator, it has to be resistant to the wind load.
 Inside the mast is a ladder, possibly an elevator, and power cables.
 The most modern designs are made of tubular steel tubes.

 The wind turbines currently installed are an average of 100 meters high.
 However, wind turbines with higher heights have already been built.
-Wind speed increases with height, so that at higher altitudes you get a better performance.
+Wind speed increases with size, so you perform better at higher altitudes.

-Wind turbines also have an orientation system to face the blades to the direction of the wind.
+Wind turbines also have an orientation system to face the blades in the direction of the wind.

 Blades of a Wind Turbine

 The blades are essential for wind turbine components because they interact directly with the wind.
-They are aerodynamically designed to convert the kinetic energy of the wind into mechanical energy that is transmitted to the rotor shaft.
+They are aerodynamically designed to convert the wind's kinetic energy into mechanical energy transmitted to the rotor shaft.

-Modern blades are made of fiberglass or carbon fiber reinforced plastic.
+Modern rotor blades are made of fiberglass or carbon fiber-reinforced plastic.
 The maximum length of modern wind turbine blades is about 65 meters for onshore turbines and about 85 meters for offshore turbines.
 The longer the blade, the higher the speed at the end of the blade.

 The blades rotate at a constant speed of between 15 and 40 revolutions per minute.
-However, some wind turbines operate at a variable speed.
-The revolutions of rotation depend on a physical limit that is the maximum speed of the tip of the blades.
+However, some wind turbines operate at a variable rate.
+This is because the revolutions of rotation depend on a physical limit, the maximum speed of the tip of the blades.

 Depending on the design, the number of blades can vary.
 Nevertheless, the vast majority have three blades in the rotor.